raymond-1227/rmcommunity/docs/faqs.md

 realme is also one of the companies that has the slowest update rollout speed, so if you receive update, **just don't hesitate and UPDATE.** Also realme releases multiple phones per year, so not everyone knows if your device has bugs or issues, everyone suffers from software bugs, you're not the special one with a ton of gaming performance drop or fast draining batteries, literally a lot of people here does.

-Consider using our device discussions to talk about your device issues, we are here to help you.

 ## How do you spell "realme", especially the capitalization?

 realme mostly use "realme" without any capitalizations.